 Lau’s training and all that I had been through in Sanshiro had forced me to become a capable fighter.
 Coupled with my critical attacks that could eliminate things in one blow, that was a dangerous combination for any opponent.

 “And then, there’s your ‘Soul whatever you call it’ attack!”

 Had I used it to target someone’s mana, it would have drained them of it, until one’s core naturally refueled the body with more.
-For combatants like Eryn who relied heavily in mana usage for spells and mobility, my new skill would turn an engagement into no contest.
+For combatants like Eryn who relied heavily on mana usage for spells and mobility, my new skill could render a fight over within moments.